kikko-the-killer/safe-with-ELK/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-What is the main advantage of automating configuration with Ansible?

-Each machine does not have to be manually configured, and an automated process can be created, which will configure a multiutude of machines to the same standard simultaneously.
+No configuration was performed manually, which is advantageous because of efficiency that it is able to provide.
+Each machine does not have to be manually configured, and an automated process is programmed to address configuration on a multiutude of machines to the same standard simultaneously.

 The playbook implements the following tasks: